FreddyMSchubert/contribution-pixel-painter/README.md

 #### Turn your GitHub contribution graph into a canvas where you can 'paint' commits on specific days.

-> Let's abuse the GitHub contribution graph!
+> Let's abuse the GitHub contribution graph! :-D

 ![Contribution Graph Pixel Wave with epic Gradient](https://github.com/FreddyMSchubert/contribution-pixel-painter/blob/main/readme-assets/examples/pixel-snake-gradiented.png)